 It might seem like living in the crack between two buildings would be dark and depressing, but using windows for the facade takes advantage of every bit of natural light that can be accessed.
 Unusual shapes, like large X’s, let light even into the very interior of these micro apartments.

-The project contributes to ideas for denser, more sustainable cities of the future.
+This dense urban housing project contributes to ideas for more sustainable cities of the future.
 Rather than tearing down existing buildings or continuing to take up every square inch of free space on the ground, it explores the many unused spaces that can easily be found if you look closely enough.